-- (iii) Dissolution on the happening of certain contingencies (Section 42): Subject to contract between the partners, a - firm can be dissolved on the happening of any of the following contingencies: a) if constituted for a fixed term, by the expiry of that term;
+(iii) Dissolution on the happening of certain contingencies (Section 42):

-b) if constituted to carry out one or
+Subject to contract between the partners, a firm can be dissolved on the happening of any of the following contingencies:

-- more adventures or undertakings, by the completion thereof; c) by the death of a partner; and - d) by the adjudication of a partner as an insolvent - (iv) Dissolution by notice of partnership at will (Section 43): - 1.
-Where the partnership is at will, the firm may be dissolved by any partner giving notice in writing to all the other partners of his intention to dissolve the - 2.
-If the date is mentioned, the firm is dissolved as from the date mentioned in the notice as the date of dissolution, or if no date is so mentioned, as from the date of the communication of the notice.
+- b) if constituted to carry out one or more adventures or undertakings, by the completion thereof;c) by the death of a partner; and - d) by the adjudication of a partner as an insolvent - (iv) Dissolution by notice of partnership at will (Section 43): - 1.
+Where the partnership is at will, the firm may be dissolved by any partner giving notice in writing to all the other partners of his intention to dissolve the firm. - If the date is mentioned, the firm is dissolved as from the date mentioned in the notice as the date of dissolution, or if no date is so mentioned, as from the date of the communication of the notice.